jordicor/santa-claus-is-calling/DEPLOYMENT.md

 - Look for errors in the austin-to-santa.py terminal

 **SSL Certificate errors:**
-- Use Option 1 (disable SSL) if using Cloudflare Tunnel
+- Use port 7778 (HTTP) if using Cloudflare Tunnel or ngrok - they provide SSL for you
-- For self-signed certs, your browser will show warnings - this is normal
+- For direct HTTPS access (port 7777), you need certificates in `static/sec/`

 ---